bastienbosser/raspberry_project/README.md

 ### First Step: Format SD Card + Install OS

-If your cards are not new thought to format them.
+If your cards are not new, think about formatting them.
 If you have a write permission problem when formatting SD cards, you can use this [link](https://bit.ly/37Y37AC).

-After this, flash all your cards with Hypriot.
+Then, flash all your cards with Hypriot.
 You can use Linux commands to flash your cards.
-If you have Windows or if you prefer graphical stuff, please look at solutions like [Etcher](https://www.balena.io/etcher/) or go on your own.
+If you have Windows or if you prefer graphical stuff, please look at some solutions like [Etcher](https://www.balena.io/etcher/) or go on your own.

-Modify the hostname of each pi by something which can be use to identify it.
+Modify the hostname of each pi by something which can be use to identify it easily.
-For our solution, we have 25 Raspberry Pi with these hostnames: rasp00,rasp01...rasp25.
+Concerning our project, we have 25 Raspberry Pi with these hostnames: rasp00,rasp01...rasp25.

 To modify the default hostname, you should change the line “hostname: black-pearl” by “hostname: myname” in file user-data.
 It is important to realise this step after having flashed SD cards and before booting Raspberry Pi for the first time.